isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution264.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+N.A.

 ### Support Level
-Up to 70% for SMEs <br>
+Up to  for SMEs <br>
-N.A. for non-SMEs
+Up to Direct Purchase for non-SMEs

 ### Things to Note
-This solution uses AR technology to simulate welding processes on different test pieces Optional components: accessories e.g. work stand to secure workpiece, cables, material license
+N.A.

 ### Contact Information
 N.A.